 So, where do we start - statistics?
 Computing?
 Scientific method?
 Is what we're doing with data ...art?
 I think these are not just tough questions, they are GREAT questions that are critical to the age we live in.
 As a responsible citizen I wish to be well informed and opinionated on both data protection laws and social media culture and machine learning algorithms.
 I have a feeling that the ordinary classroom is not an ideal place to learn about these things.
 At least, not anytime soon.

 What I don't know is what form this project should take, who is best suited to lead it, or whether it will stand the t-Test, that is, the test of time.
 However.
 I do have a plan.
-Please join the open board if you wish to help organise, or just let me know what next steps we should take.
+Please join the open forum if you wish to help organise, or just let me know what next steps we should take.
 Doodle a date?
 Talk to another school?
 Collect data points?
 Focus free energy somewhere else?
 I am eager to hear ALL feedback.
 Meanwhile I will inform you as soon as a date and location and schedule is set for a first workshop.

 “What cruel mistakes are sometimes made by benevolent men and women in matters of business about which they can know nothing and think they know a great deal.”